PiyushMittl/java-TipsandTricks/readme.md

 a final methid can be accessed as per its access modifier but can not be override.

 ***Question 76:***
-If a method is overridden but you use a polymorphic (supertype) reference to refer to the subtype object with the overriding method, the compiler assumes you’re calling the supertype version of the method.
+If a method is overridden but you use a polymorphic (supertype) reference to refer to the subtype object with the overriding method, the compiler assumes youâ€™re calling the supertype version of the method.
 If the supertype version declares a checked exception, but the overriding subtype method does not, the compiler still thinks you are calling a method that declares an exception.
 ``` java
 class Animal {
 public void eat() throws Exception {